 After successfully completing Stage 1 of the Riverview Church project, PACT Construction’s proven ability to go above and beyond to meet any challenge resulted in us being awarded the job.

-Stage 2 at Riverview Church comprised the construction of office and administration areas, a staff lunch and breakout space, and a wet area on the first-floor level.
+Designed by T&Z Architects, Stage 2 at Riverview Church comprised the construction of office and administration areas, a staff lunch and breakout space, and a wet area on the first-floor level.
 We were also responsible for the installation of a new lift in the existing lift core.
 Practical completion was achieved on time in 20 weeks.

 We won the project through a competitive tender process.

 - Working around the functional church offices posed a major challenge.
 Our management plans extensively considered everything from delivery times and traffic management, to safety of users and personnel, dust control, waste storage, access and egress, scheduling of noisy works and service cutovers.
 Activities like major road closures, concrete cutting close to the office or service shutdowns had to be coordinated with sufficient notice to the church and with the church’s schedule taken into consideration.
 Major milestones such as the changeover of the Western Power transformer had to be planned well in advance to give the church enough time to arrange shut down of their servers and advise staff.

 - The auditorium ceiling height of 7.2m made lifting ductwork and pulling services difficult.
 Multiple EWPs and mobile scaffolds were required to work in the same place at the same time.

 - Works had to be completed while keeping the existing mechanical system running.
 An access way was opened through an existing brick wall.
 3 existing units at 1.5 tonne each went through brick walls to create a temporary plant room inside the church’s office.